 A useful feature of the GSM PRO intercom panel is its ability to call a number sent to it in a text message.
 This feature can be used when setting up the SIM card.
 For example, disabling the voicemail facility or disabling automatic SMS messages or missed calls.
 Any number up to 15 digits can be called and the call will last for a maximum of 40 seconds.
 The example below would switch off voicemail on a Vodafone SIM card.
-Substitute the Vodafone number for other service providers.
+Substitute the Vodafone number for other service providers (see IMPORTANT NOTE on page 28).